 While it may not be possible to implement lots of changes all in one go, finding ways to make reading for pleasure more prominent across the school can help students feel like they are part of a community of readers and that reading is an activity that everyone can enjoy.

-Our Reading Schools(this will open in a new window) accreditation programme encourages and rewards schools that are committed to building a reading culture for their learners and communities.
+Our Reading Schoolsaccreditation programme encourages and rewards schools that are committed to building a reading culture for their learners and communities.

 To learn more about this topic, read about our research on the teenage reading experience.

-You can also read the author's full paper: Reading and Literacy Interventions for Improving Reading and Motivation in Adolescence: A Narrative Review(this will open in a new window).
+You can also read the author's full paper Reading and Literacy Interventions for Improving Reading and Motivation in Adolescence: A Narrative Reviewor download the visual summary for practitioners below.